fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 To use the Robust UDP channel, load up Cobalt Strike and add a new External C2 listener.
 This channel is configured to run on the default Teamserver port of 2222.

-Requirements: Python3 (developed on 3.9.2) and wolfssl
+Requirements: Python3 (developed on 3.9.2) and PyCryptodome

-> pip3 install wolfssl
+> pip3 install pycryptodome

 To start the server, run the following command: